-Anticoagulants: e.g. coumarin, heparin, warfarinAspirin may potentiate the effect of heparin and increase the risk of bleeding due to inhibited thrombocyte function, injury of the duodenal mucosa and displacement of oral anticoagulants from their plasma protein binding sites.
+Anticoagulants e.g. coumarin, heparin, warfarin

+Increased risk of bleeding due to inhibited thrombocyte function, injury of the duodenal mucosa and displacement of oral anticoagulants from their plasma protein binding sites.
 The bleeding time should be monitored (see section 4.4).